-To be eligible to enroll and to remain enrolled as a Subscriber, you must meet the following requirements:
+To be eligible to enroll and to remain enrolled as a Subscriber, you must meet all of the following requirements:

-- You are an employee of your Group; or - You are otherwise entitled to coverage through your Group under a trust agreement, retirement benefit program, employment contract, or the rules of a professional, trade, or bona fide association. - You live or physically work inside our Service Area at least 50 percent of the time.
+- You enroll during an annual open enrollment period or special enrollment period, as described under "Annual Open Enrollment Period" and "Special Enrollment" in this "Premium, Eligibility, and Enrollment" section. - You submit a completed application. - You live in our Washington Service Area.
 For assistance about the Service Area or eligibility, please contact Member Services.
-The Subscriber's or the Subscriber's Spouse's otherwise eligible children are not ineligible solely because they live outside our Service Area or in another Kaiser Foundation Health Plan service area.
+The Subscriber's or the Subscriber's Spouse's otherwise eligible children are not ineligible solely because they live outside our Service Area or in another Kaiser Foundation Health Plan service area. - You are not entitled to Medicare Part A or enrolled in Medicare Part B. If you are eligible for or enrolled in Medicare coverage, contact Member Services for Medicare coverage information.